rfortherestofus/intro-workshop/README.md

-# intro-workshop
+# Fundamentals of R

-Introduction to R Workshop Materials
+This repo contains all of for [Introduction to R Workshops](https://rfortherestofus.com/workshops/.